phpfui/PHPFUIWebsite/Druidfi/Mysqldump/README.md

 [![Daily Downloads](https://poser.pugx.org/druidfi/mysqldump-php/d/daily)](https://packagist.org/packages/druidfi/mysqldump-php)
 [![Latest Stable Version](https://poser.pugx.org/druidfi/mysqldump-php/v/stable.png)](https://packagist.org/packages/druidfi/mysqldump-php)

-This is a PHP version of `mysqldump` cli that comes with MySQL, without dependencies, output compression and sane defaults.
+This is a PHP version of `mysqldump` cli that comes with MySQL.
+It can be used for interacting with the data before creating the database dump.
+E.g. it can modify the contents of tables and is thus good for anonymize data.

 Out of the box, `mysqldump-php` supports backing up table structures, the data itself, views, triggers and events.

-`mysqldump-php` is the only library that supports:
+`mysqldump-php` supports:

 - output binary blobs as hex
 - resolves view dependencies (using Stand-In tables)